Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 Urgent care vs. ER vs. mobile IV therapy: the full comparison

-Here's the side-by-side comparison most articles about urgent care IV fluids leave out.
+Most articles about urgent care IV fluids leave this comparison out.
 There are three places you can get IV fluids, and each one makes sense in different situations.

 Urgent Care Emergency Room Mobile IV Therapy